drivy/jobs/reliability/README.md

 ## Sending Your Results

-Once you are done, please send your results to someone at Drivy.
+Once you are done, please send your results to someone at Getaround.

 - If you are already in discussion with us, send it directly to the person you are talking to.
 - If not, use the application form [on every job listing](https://en.drivy.com/jobs).